coinspark/libraries/README.txt

 * If no error is shown, the library has passed all internal C tests.

-* Navigate to the directory containing the test files
+* Navigate to the directory containing the test files:

 cd CoinSpark-Tests-*